-2) drafting the article or revising it critically for important intellectual content; and

-3) final approval of the version to be published.
+- 2) drafting the article or revising it critically for important intellectual content; and - 3) final approval of the version to be published.

 All persons who meet these criteria should be listed as authors.
-The order of authorship on the byline should be a joint decision of the co-authors and the Corresponding Author should be prepared to explain that order.
+The order of authorship on the byline should be a joint decision of the co-authors, and the Corresponding Author should be prepared to explain that order.
+If there are more than seven authors, a letter stating the contributions of each author should be submitted to the Editor, who will determine if all authors meet the above criteria.